Fallen-Breath/tweakermore/docs/document-en_us.md

 Client network delay simulator.
 Enabled when the value is greater than 0

-Adds given delay (in milliseconds) before any packet processing
+Adds half of given delay (in milliseconds) before packet read / write, so the total delay increases with the given value

 Basically it stably adds your ping to the server with the given value